 Overview

-TRACE is a structural engineering design tool intended to help consulting design engineers estimate total embodied carbon in the gravity system of their building and compare it to project benchmarks as well as industry standards.
+TRACE (Tool for Rapid Assessment of Carbon Emissions) is a structural engineering design tool intended to help consulting design engineers estimate total embodied carbon in the gravity system of their building and compare it to project benchmarks as well as industry standards.

 Often times, early in the lifecycle of a new development project, structural engineers must make a decision about what gravity and lateral system they want to use.
 At the same time, an owner/develop may have specified carbon goals they want to hit for LEED, SE2050, or related programs.
 This tool is intended to guide these designers through the decision-making process and lead them to making a data-driven decision about the smartest choice for their building.